 A self-directed IRA cannot invest in the following types of assets:

 Further, transactions that amount to self-dealing are illegal.
-The account holder—not the custodian or bank — is responsible for doing the research and making sure that they are compliant.
+The account holder — not the custodian or bank — is responsible for doing the research and making sure that they are compliant.

 Recommended articles

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
-If you have specific questions about any of these topics, seek the counsel of a licensed professional.
+For specific questions about any of these topics, seek the counsel of a licensed professional.

 Ready to Start Your Business?